Styrax: History of sources

 Since the Middle Ages, Southeast Asian benzoin resins became increasingly available; today there is little international trade in S. officinalis resin and little production of Turkish sweetgum resin due to that species' decline in numbers.

 Use as incense

 Storax incense is used in the Middle East and adjacent regions as an air freshener.
 This was adopted in the European Papier d'Arménie.
+Storax incense is used in Buddhist and Hindu rituals.
 Storax resin from southern Arabian species was burned during frankincense (Boswellia resin) harvesting; it was said to drive away snakes:

 "[The Arabians] gather frankincense by burning that storax which Phoenicians carry to Hellas; they burn this and so get the frankincense; for the spice-bearing trees are guarded by small winged snakes of varied color, many around each tree; these are the snakes that attack Egypt.
 Nothing except the smoke of storax will drive them away from the trees."

 Gum benjamin (Styrax benzoin) parts drawing.